maliciousintent/coolog/README.md

 ## API ##
 ```
-coolog.logger(filename, channelname);
+coolog.logger(filename, params);
 ```
 This method create a new logger.

-You can omit the channelname parameter, coolog assign this logger to the root channel by default.
+* filename is the name of the file (used in the log message)
-Note that the channel must be defined in the settings file.
+* params is optional.
+You can provide the name of the channel (channelname) and additional settings for the appender (eg: a secret key which you don't want to put in the settings file).
+If you don't specify this parameter coolog assign this logger to the default channel (root).

 ## CUSTOM APPENDERS ##
 Developers can create custom appenders.